 In addition, Warriors must meet required Army weight standards as per Army Regulation 600-9.

 Today’s Soldier is competent in their Soldier skills and is capable of communicating in a board room or on the battlefield.
 To demonstrate the breadth of their knowledge and communication skills, Warriors must complete a written exam covering broad topics related to the U.S. Army and compose an essay on a surprise topic, announced when the event begins.

 Today’s Warriors must be versed in a variety of Warrior tasks outside of their primary military occupational skill.
 Competitors are expected to be proficient in the list of more than 40 Warrior Tasks and Battle Drills.
 Not all will be tested at the Best Warrior Competition.
 Competitors won’t know which WTBD they’ll face, until they enter their competition lane.

 The basic weapon of today’s Warrior is the rifle.
 Warriors must successfully zero the M4 rifle.

-Sergeant Major of the Army Ray Chandler announces competition winners at the annual Association of the United States Army luncheon attended by Army Senior Leadership.
+Sergeant Major of the Army Ray Chandler announces competition winners at Fort Lee, Va.
+The event will be broadcast live at http://www.dvidshub.net/ on the last evening of the competition, Oct.
+9.